677 - Clay Allison - live

 psilocybin, but like lion's mane.

-Or, you know, like again great healers you they've really combined a bunch of good stuff and if you're 21 plus check out the link to via in our description and use the code doll to receive 15 off free shipping on orders over 100 and if you're new new to via get a free gift of your choice and after you purchase they ask you where you've heard about them and you're gonna say dollop we can't stress it enough give us the credit please support our show and tell them we sent you enhance your every day Good luck.
+yeah or you know like again great healers you really they've really combined a bunch of good stuff and if you're 20 and plus check out the link to via in our description and use the code doll to receive 15 off free shipping on orders over 100 and if you're new new to via get a free gift of your choice and after you purchase they ask you where you've heard about them and you're gonna say dollop we can't stress it enough give us the credit please support our show and tell them we sent you a hands through every day.

-You paid a couple times, you forgot about it.
+You got subscriptions that you, you know, you forgot about.
+Yeah, you paid a couple times, you forgot about it.

 Rocket Money can't cancel a subscription for you if you need that to happen, which can be time-consuming or it can be very confusing.